Tom Fletcher (Home and Away): Storylines

 After Carly's embarrassment over Tom's job, he feels hurt.
 However the Macklin family open the Sands Resort and Tom takes a job there.
 Further good news arrives when Pippa learns she is pregnant despite Tom's vasectomy.
 The couple worry Pippa may die during childbirth but decide to take risk.
 Pippa is healthy and they celebrate the birth of their newborn son, Christopher (Ashleigh Bell-Weir).
 Work soon begins to take its toll on Tom and he collapses following a stroke and is hospitalised for a number of weeks.
 Following his recovery, Tom and Pippa's marriage faces a testing time in the next year when Zac Burgess (Mark Conroy) a shark hunter makes a play for Pippa and rumours of an affair are spread around.
 However, Zac is driven out of town after his behaviour is exposed and Tom and Pippa reconcile.
-While driving back from a football game with Bobby, Steven and Sophie Simpson (Rebekah Elmaloglou), Tom suffers a second stroke and crashes the car.
+While driving back from a football game with Bobby, Steven and Sophie Simpson (Elmaloglou), Tom suffers a second stroke and crashes the car.
 Paramedics try to revive him but Tom dies, leaving the family devastated.

 18 years later, Tom reappears as a vision to Sally when she suffers a near-death experience after a second stabbing at the hands of Johnny Cooper (Callan Mulvey).
 He shows Sally a vision of the Bay if she dies and an alternate reality where her long-lost twin brother Miles Copeland (Josh Quong Tart) is murdered by Johnny instead.
 Tom also shows Sally a glimpse into future which reveals Cassie Turner (Sharni Vinson) has contracted HIV and tells if she does return someone else will die.
 This is prophetic as Sally's friend Dan Baker (Tim Campbell) dies shortly after.
 When Sally recovers, she tells Pippa about the vision and she is sceptical, but she still somewhat believes her.
 Alf also believes her, as he had been through a similar experience when he saw visions of Ailsa after her death during a brain tumour he was suffering from.